 To guide collaborations in education and research with institutions around the world, UNC-Chapel Hill faculty and units can consider executing formal agreements that document responsibilities and expectations of each institution.
 As laws and contractual practices vary widely around the world, developing international agreements can be complex.
-The Global Relations team has responsibility for managing agreements between UNC-Chapel Hill units and international institutions (except agreements related to sponsored research) and maintains a database of agreements.
+The Global Partnership and Programs team has responsibility for managing agreements between UNC-Chapel Hill units and international institutions (except agreements related to sponsored research) and maintains a database of agreements.

 Agreement Drafting and Approval

-Melissa McMurray, manager of global partnerships administration, oversees the drafting and review of international agreements.
+Melissa McMurray, manager of global partnership administration, oversees the drafting and review of international agreements.
 Units should contact McMurray when considering drafting an agreement, and she will guide them through the process and consult with relevant offices, such as the Office of University Counsel and International Student and Scholar Services, to ensure the proposed activity is developed successfully and in compliance with University policies.

 When the agreement content is final, McMurray manages the official review process, which includes: